Jōji Matsumoto

+Early life and education

 Matsumoto was born in Tokyo to an ex-samurai family.
-He graduated from Tokyo Imperial University, was accepted into the Ministry of Agriculture and Commerce as a bureaucrat, before returning to Tokyo Imperial University as an assistant professor in 1903.
-He travelled to Europe from 1906 to 1909 for further studies, and returned to Tokyo Imperial University in 1910 as a full professor.
+He graduated from Tokyo Imperial University and was accepted into the Ministry of Agriculture and Commerce as a bureaucrat, before returning to Tokyo Imperial University as an assistant professor in 1903.
+He travelled to Europe from 1906 to 1909 for further studies and returned to Tokyo Imperial University in 1910 to join as a full professor.

+Career

-In 1919, Matsumoto accepted a post on the board of directors of the South Manchurian Railway Company, and eventually rose to the position of Vice-President.
+In 1919, Matsumoto accepted a post on the board of directors of the South Manchurian Railway Company and eventually rose to the position of vice-president.
 From 1923, under the second Yamamoto and the Kiyoura administrations, he served as Assistant Director-General of the Cabinet Legislation Bureau.
-Matsumoto was elected to the Imperial Academy in 1924, and also became the President of Kansai University the same year.
+Matsumoto was elected to the Imperial Academy in 1924 and also became the President of Kansai University the same year.

 In 1934, Prime Minister Saito Makoto asked that Matsumoto replace Kumakichi Nakajima as Minister of Commerce and Industry.
 In 1938, he supervised the implementation of a new commercial law.

 Matsumoto returned to the government after World War II under the Shidehara administration as a Minister of State, in charge of the “Committee to Study Constitutional Problems” established by order of General Douglas MacArthur to study constitutional amendment, informally known as the “Matsumoto Committee”.
 However, the Committee soon decided that only minor changes were needed.
 Their proposals (i.e. the “Matsumoto Proposal”) were immediately rejected as being too conservative, and a draft of what later became the post-war Constitution of Japan prepared by the Supreme Commander of the Allied Powers was issued instead.

+Later life and death

-Matsumoto then went into the private sector, opening a legal office, and providing legal advice on commercial issues and acting as a statutory auditor.
+Matsumoto then went into the private sector, opening a legal office, providing legal advice on commercial issues, and acting as a statutory auditor.
 He also served as a member of the organizing committee for the Tokyo Symphony Orchestra.

 Matsumoto died in 1954 and was posthumously awarded the Order of the Rising Sun, 1st class.
 His grave is at the Tama Cemetery in Tokyo.